laura-dietz/flan-t5-exam-appendix/README.md

 # Experimental Data

 ## Evaluation Measures

-More details provided on [evaluation-measures.md](evaluation-measures.md)
+More details provided in [evaluation-measures.md](evaluation-measures.md)

 ### Leaderboard Rank Correlation

-Using the official leaderboard as  reference, we use  Spearman's rank correlation coefficient ( `spearmanr`)  and and Kendall's Tau rank coorrelation ( `kendalltau`) from the   `scipy.stats` package.
+Using the official leaderboard as  reference, we use  Spearman's rank correlation coefficient ( `spearmanr`)  and and Kendall's Tau rank correlation ( `kendalltau`) from the   `scipy.stats` package.

 We manually transcribed the official leaderboards from the respective TREC Overview notebooks.

 ### Inter-annotator Agreement

-Cohen's kappa inter-annotator agreement: per-passage, do the relevance labels predicted with our methods agree with relevance judgments according to the official TREC assessors?
+Cohen's kappa inter-annotator agreement are computed per-passage.

+We use binary agreements based on a confusion matrix, asking: "do the relevance labels predicted with our methods agree with relevance judgments according to the official TREC assessors?"
-We use binary agreements based on a confusion matrix.
  For graded relevance, we either use an exact match with the grade, or we merge different grades.
 As an example, Figure 5, bottom merges predicted relevance grades 4+5 into the relevant class, to be compared to judgment grades 1+2+3.

-We implement Cohen's kappa as follows.
+We implement Cohen's kappa as follows:

 ```python
         pe = (pyes * pyes_rated) + (pno * pno_rated)